Movatterモバイル変換

 Urban transports are managed by the TED community, which offers three urban lines as well as lines to other municipalities such as Les Arcs-Draguignan,Ampus,Flayosc,Le Muy andLorgues.
 The buses of the General Council of the Var serve from Draguignan the cities ofToulon,Brignoles,Aups,Fayence,Fréjus andLe Luc.

 A project by BHNS is being studied, to connect Draguignan city center to Les Arcs-Draguignan station in 17 minutes instead of 25 minutes currently.
+Currently, TEDBUS line5 provides access to the station.

 History

-The name of Draguignan ("Draconianum") appeared for the first time in 909.
-During the Middle-Ages, Draguignan was a small village whose people lived from olive and grape cultivation.
 Draguignan became the "prefecture" of theVar in 1790, at the beginning of theFrench Revolution.
 This was despite the town by far not being the biggest city in the department.
 It remained the seat of the prefecture until 1974.
 In the 19th century and during a large part of the 20th century, the people of Draguignan (in French: "Dracénois", in English: "Draceners") voted for liberal parties (Radical-Socialist Party, Socialist Party).

 The town was occupied by the Wehrmacht in 1942-44 and freed in August 1944, afterOperation Dragoon.
-The city welcomed the "Ecole nationale d'artillerie" (Artillery School) in 1976, then the "Ecole nationale d'infanterie" (Infantry School) in 2010.
+The city welcomed the "École nationale d'artillerie" (Artillery School) in 1976, then the "École nationale d'infanterie" (Infantry School) in 2010.
 The arrival of the military involved the development of the city : the small town became a city in the second part of the 20th century : 13,400 citizens in 1954, 33,000 in 2000, 38,000 in 2010.
 On June 15, 2010, the city was flooded.
 Torrential rain caused the deaths of 12 people in the town and 25 in the neighborhoods.

 Population